dalito/ucumvert/README.md

 # Easier access to UCUM from Python

-> **This is almost done.
-Feedback welcome!**
+> **Feedback welcome!**
-> The lark grammar to parse UCUM codes and the transformer that converts UCUM units to pint are implemented.
-> For some UCUM units we still have to define pint units or aliases and for some also name mappings.
+> Currently only the conversion direction from UCM to pint is supported.
+Supporting pint to UCUM is not of high priority.
+> Please carefully review definitions before you trust them.
+> While we a lot of tests in place and reviewed the mappings carefully, bugs may still be present.

 [UCUM](https://ucum.org/) (Unified Code for Units of Measure) is a code system intended to cover all units of measures.
 It provides a formalism to express units in an unambiguous way suitable for electronic communication.